OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 - `bipolar neuron` has the axiom `'has characteristic' some 'cortical bipolar morphology'`
 - Therefore we do not add `'has characteristic' some 'cortical bipolar morphology'` to `retinal bipolar neuron`

 Axioms add lines to the ontology, resulting in larger ontologies that are harder to use.
+They also add redundancy, making the ontology hard to maintain as a single change in classification might require multiple edits.

 ### Let the reasoner do the work